MelJan/PyDeep/README.md

 News

-- The documentation is updated to restructured text
-- Documentation hosted
-- Next the unit tests will be added
+- New activation functions added
+- Unitstest update to date
+- Prepared for Autoencoder release
+- Prepared to change License

-- Upcoming: Tutorials will be added
+- Upcoming: Tutorials will be updated
 - Upcoming: Auto encoders will be added

-- Upcoming: MDP integration will be added
+- Future: Feed Forward neural networks will be added
-- Upcoming: Deep Boltzmann machines will be added
+- Future: Deep Boltzmann machines will be added
-- Upcoming: Feed Forward neural networks will be added
+- Future: MDP integration will be added

 Features